Rule change gives fishermen more opportunity to use federal PPP funds in pandemic downturn

 These PPP loans may be forgiven if certain conditions are met, including spending a large portion of the money to retain employees.

 “We believe the purpose and intent of the Paycheck Protection Program is to help protect small businesses, including commercial fishing businesses.
-But as it stands now, that does not hold true and fishing businesses and crew members are unable to effectively access full PPP benefits,” wrote Robert Dooley, president of Seafood Harvesters of America, and Leigh Habegger. the organization’s executive director, in a May 7 letter to two U.S. senators to request support for the rule change.
+But as it stands now, that does not hold true and fishing businesses and crew members are unable to effectively access full PPP benefits,” wrote Robert Dooley, president of Seafood Harvesters of America, and Leigh Habegger, the organization’s executive director, in a May 7 letter to two U.S. senators to request support for the rule change.

 Habegger, in a statement released Thursday, said the PPP provides a “critical lifeline.”
 She hopes eligible fishermen will take advantage of the program before a June 30 deadline for applications.